Sergej Jakirović: Rijeka

-One day after his Zrinjski departure was confirmed, Jakirović signed a two-and-a-half year contract with Rijeka with an option for another year.
+One day after his Zrinjski departure was confirmed, Jakirović signed a two-and-a-half-year contract with Rijeka with an option for another year.
 He made his debut on 21 January 2023, when Rijeka drew 1–1 away against Osijek.

 On 28 January, Jakirović won his first match as Rijeka manager after a 2–1 win over Šibenik.
 After a four-game winning streak, he suffered his first defeat as the club's manager on 25 February 2023 in a 1–0 loss to Slaven Belupo.
+With Rijeka, Jakirović finished the season in fourth place, qualifying for the 2023–24 UEFA Europa Conference League second qualifying round.
+The club eliminated Kosovan side Dukagjini and Faroese side B36 Tórshavn, before being drawn against Lille in the play-off round.